zzalscv2/FFEA/doc/1-Install/0-Install.md

 <!-- > **Warning!** FFEA is still a work in progress, and may have some rough edges.
 If you find one of these edges, please get in touch with us using our [issue tracker](https://bitbucket.org/sohpc-ffea/ffea/issues) so that we can round it down. -->

-Install instructions for the FFEA package, conisting of the FFEA_runner and the ffeatools can be found in [quickstart](\ref quickstart).
+Install instructions for the FFEA package, conisting of the FFEA runner and the FFEA tools can be found in [quickstart](\ref quickstart).
  In addition to that, [troubleshooting](\ref troubleshooting) provides detailed notes on how to install dependencies, as well as some extra help.